Catholic priest murdered in western France, says interior minister | DW | 09.08.2021

 Retailleau is a member of the right-wing The Republicans party, which is opposed to the government of French President Emmanuel Macron.

-Marine Le Pen, the leader of the far-right Front National party and Macron's likely top challenger in next year's presidential elections, has slammed the government and Darmanin over the incident.
+Marine Le Pen, the leader of the far-right National Rally party and Macron's likely top challenger in next year's presidential elections, has slammed the government and Darmanin over the incident.

 "In France, you can be an illegal migrant, set fire to a cathedral, not be expelled and then reoffend by murdering a priest," Le Pen tweeted.

+Darmanin responded to Le Pen's tweet, and accused her of not knowing the facts of the situation.

-Immigration and the role of Islam in French society is expected to be a major issue in the 2022 elections.
+Immigration and the role of Islam in French society are expected to be major issues in the 2022 elections.

+In 2016, two men claiming to be members of the so-called "Islamic State" (IS) attacked a church in the northern French province of Normandy and killed a Catholic priest.

 wd/wmr (dpa, AFP, Reuters)